Updated on 2025-08-19 GMT+08:00

 • When installing or reinstalling the add-on, ensure that the driver download address is correct and accessible.
 CCE does not verify the address validity.

-• The gpu-beta add-on only enables you to download the driver and execute the installation script.
+• This add-on only enables you to download the driver and execute the installation script.
 The add-on status only indicates that how the add-on is running, not whether the driver is successfully installed.

 • CCE does not guarantee the compatibility between the GPU driver version and the CUDA library version of your application.
 You need to check the compatibility by yourself.

-• If the version of the GPU driver you used is not included in the Supported GPU Drivers, the GPU driver may be incompatible with the OS, instance type, or container runtime.
-As a result, the driver installation may fail or the GPU add-on may be abnormal.
+• If the version of the GPU driver you used is not included in the Supported GPU Drivers, the GPU driver may be incompatible with the OS, ECS type, or container runtime.
+As a result, the driver installation may fail or the CCE AI Suite (NVIDIA GPU) add-on may be abnormal.
 If you use a customized GPU driver, verify its availability.

 Installing the Add-on